-You need to develop awesome technique.
+You want to develop awesome piano technique.
+Good.
 Trust me, getting that next level technique will skyrocket your playing ability.
 All of a sudden your fingers will feel like the keyboard is their home, and everything you play will be easier and smoother.
 Oh, and you’ll be able to play the cool flashy stuff to impress your friends 😉

 So how do you develop technique?
 There are two main ways, and each are equally as important, so do both.
 The first is to develop a daily routine of drills and exercises that systematically build technique.
 The second is to play pieces that challenge you.
 So first I’m going to go over the two ways to learn technique, and then at the end I’ll give you guys an overview, kind of a training plan on how to learn it the fastest and most efficient way possible.
 Honestly, the second part is way more important because it gives you an action to take.
 You don’t learn piano by reading, so take what you learn from this and put it into practice right away!